Memely Mansay has been welcoming guests to Malta’s famous Rickshaw Restaurant at the Corinthia Palace Hotel since 2012. This is her story.

 Motherhood came early to Memely, when she was just 17.
 By 24 years of age, she had three children, but with the economic challenges of her homeland, she had to look for new horizons.
 Memely, would tread the route that so many young Filippino mothers have taken – a move overseas, a determination to work hard, and to do whatever they can to provide for their distant families at home.

 “I pushed myself to study again,” says Memely.
-“I started at the bottom, but took an F&B course, and with my father’s help (he was often in Sudan for work), he helped me get to Khartoum.
+“I started at the bottom, but took an F&B course, and with my father’s help (he was often in Sudan for work), I got to Khartoum.
 That was the real start.”

 Working all the hours she could as a coffee shop waitress, she couldn’t help but notice the large hotel under construction on her daily trip to work.
 It was 2005 and the Corinthia Hotel Khartoum was rising proudly in the Sudanese capital.
 “It was the city’s most beautiful building and I told myself, ‘one day, you’ll be working there.’
 It was my dream.”